sasankislucky/neon-whisper-oracle/README.md

-This project is interpreted, transparent, and intentionally annoying to companies who think open source is just free labor for their next IPO.
+This project is interpreted, transparent, and intentionally made it as not binary dependent project to interact with AI models

-Install Like a Human

 npm install
 # or